 The Lamb Shoppe, a “dressed up” thrift shop, is located at 1765 South Patrick Drive in Indian Harbour Beach.
 The shop is open Monday-Saturday from 10:00 am to 3:00 pm.
 Many hands are needed to complete all the tasks involved in running a small business.
 But it’s not all work as fun and fellowship are in great abundance.
-In 2006 and 2007, the Lamb Shoppe was able to contribute $100,000.00 to The Haven!
+The Lamb Shoppe is able to contribute over $100,000.00 to The Haven every year!

 Chef du Jour

 Volunteers provide dinner for the children and staff each and every day.
 Not only does this service save a lot of money but more importantly, it frees up the staff to provide much needed hands-on care.
 Meals do not have to be fancy, just nourishing home cooking.

 The Haven Guild publishes a quarterly newsletter to inform members, contributors and community leaders of “Haven Happenings.”
 Help is needed in editing, printing, and preparation for mailing.
 Annually a yearbook is compiled to update membership information.

 Birthdays, Santa Claus, Easter Bunny, and the Tooth Fairy